 It is important to remember that a person with an alcohol dependency doesn’t have to be someone who appears unkempt, whose life is in turmoil and who drinks all day.
 This isn’t the only reality.
 An alcoholic can have a good job, social life and be surrounded by family and friends.
 An alcoholic may also just drink in the evenings.

-If your alcohol consumption has increased, and is starting to impact on your life, it may be time to look a little bit closer at your drinking habits.
+If you've started drinking more than you usually would, and is starting to impact on your life, it may be time to look a little bit closer at your drinking habits.

 Drinking every night – a sign of problem drinking or alcoholism?

 Here are some of the common signs of alcoholism to think about:

 - Experiencing more and more negative consequences as a result of your drinking, such upsetting the family, or feeling increasingly guilty or ashamed

 - Drinking to the point where you ‘black out’ and can’t remember the night before, including conversations or behaviours.
 You may try to find out what happened by dropping hints, or only remember when someone reminds you

 - Feeling embarrassed about the amount that you drink